 Medi-Cal is the main source of health insurance for one in three Californians.
 This set of materials provides an overview of the program's key features, describes how the program is evolving, and examines the challenges ahead.

-Medi-Cal, California's Medicaid program, pays providers for essential primary, specialty, acute, and long term care services delivered to more than seven million Californians: children, their parents, pregnant women, seniors, and nonelderly adults with disabilities.
-In fiscal year 2012–13, Medi-Cal is projected to draw more than $37 billion in federal funds into the state's health care system and will account for nearly 23% of General Fund spending.
+Medi-Cal, California's Medicaid program, pays providers for essential primary, specialty, acute, and long-term care services delivered to more than 13 million Californians: children, their parents, pregnant women, seniors and people with disabilities, and low-income nonelderly adults.

-As Medi-Cal evolves, it faces numerous challenges, including ensuring that enrollees have appropriate access to care and controlling health care costs.
-Medi-Cal Facts and Figures: A Program Transforms serves as an up-to-date overview of Medi-Cal, covering program eligibility and enrollment, benefits, service delivery, background on policy issues, budget, and forces that affect the program's costs.
+The Medi-Cal Facts and Figures set of materials provides an overview of Medi-Cal, covering program eligibility and enrollment, benefits, service delivery, background on policy issues, budget, and forces that affect the program's costs.

 A 2017 quick reference guide with updated data provides a snapshot of some key Medi-Cal data points.
 CHCF will publish a fully updated Medi-Cal Facts and Figures report in late 2018.
 The complete 2013 report, as well as the 2009 edition, are also available.